Shu-Feather/DeepFRAME-Texture/README.md

 Given a single target image that represents a texture (e.g. bark, coffee beans, water), we learn a probabilistic model of the image statistics using a CNN-based descriptor and synthesize new images by **Langevin dynamics** sampling.

-For more instructions, you can view the `proj4.pdf` in detail.
+For more instructions, please turn to `proj4.pdf` in detail.

 ---